5 Steps to Become a Software Engineer

 Software engineers, often referred to as software developers, design innovative software for businesses and clients.
 From a personal banking app to a company’s project management workflow system, software engineers are behind many of the essential apps and programs that make business and daily life more efficient.

 Companies rely on software engineers to create better online experiences for their employees and customers.
-The Bureau of Labor Statistics predicts that employment for software engineers will grow by 24 percent between 2016 and 2026, adding as many as 302,500 new jobs.
+The Bureau of Labor Statistics predicts that employment for software engineers will grow by 24 percent between 2016 and 2026.1 This will add as many as 302,500 new jobs.

 Interested in pursuing a career in this fast-growing field?
 Follow these five steps to become a software engineer: